cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 * Get a special waiver from your own agency.

 ##### Advice for using a Google Form
-* Google Forms have a setting that lets you restrict submissions to just users within your agency.
+* Google Forms has a setting that lets you restrict submissions to just users within your agency.
 Turn that on or off as appropriate for your form.
-* Text fields have a validation option explained [here](https://support.google.com/docs/answer/3378864?hl=en).
+* The validation options for text fields are explained [here](https://support.google.com/docs/answer/3378864?hl=en).
 This can be used to limit submissions to users with a `.gov` or `.mil` email address, as in this [example](https://docs.google.com/forms/d/e/1FAIpQLSePimoF0RkiCP62BSIL_yj0yMXEUePNJ9AabPJqq1Xzbp_GVg/viewform).
 * The easiest way to include a Google Form on your page is to just link to it.
 Here is an [example](https://coe.gsa.gov/connect/contact-us.html#joinus) that links to a few different Google Forms.
 * A more advanced technique is to write your own HTML form that posts the data directly to Google Forms.
 Here are some Federalist examples: [Example](https://tech.gsa.gov/work-with-us/#contact), [Example](https://www.afwerx.af.mil/join.html).
 This lets you maintain a consistent user experience and design for your forms.
 Here is [a well written guide](https://blog.webjeda.com/google-form-customize/) for how to write your own HTML form that matches your created Google Form.
 You'll need to set your form's action url to post to the Google Form url, then set the correct name element for each of your form's questions.
 Good luck!